psyked/bootstrapvalidator/README.md

     $(<form Selector>).bootstrapValidator({
         // The default error message for all fields
         // You can specify the error message for any fields
-        message: ...,
+        message: 'This value is not valid',

         // The number of grid columns
         // Change it if you use custom grid with different number of columns
         columns: 12,

-        // Shows ok/error icons based on the field validity.
+        // Shows ok/error/validating icons based on the field validity.
         // This feature requires Bootstrap v3.1.0 or later (http://getbootstrap.com/css/#forms-control-validation).
         // Since Bootstrap doesn't provide any methods to know its version, this option cannot be on/off automatically.
         // In other word, to use this feature you have to upgrade your Bootstrap to v3.1.0 or later.